The 20 Best Small Dog Breeds for Your Home

 13. Miniature Pinscher

 Personality: The Miniature Pinscher is definitely a small dog breed with a big personality.
-Akin to Dachshund, Min Pins are fearless, fun-loving, and very smart.
+Akin to Dachshunds, Min Pins are fearless, fun-loving, and very smart.

-Size: Despite the physical and nomenclature similarities to Doberman Pinschers, Miniature Pinschers are not a smaller version of the Dobie.
-That said, Min Pins weigh much less than the Dobie – they typically fall between eight and 10 pounds, whereas Dobies can reach up to 100 pounds.
+Size: Despite the physical resemblance to Doberman Pinschers, Miniature Pinschers are not a smaller version of the Dobie.
+Min Pins also weigh much less than the Dobie — they typically fall between 8 and 10 pounds, whereas Dobies can reach up to 100 pounds.

-Great for: Min Pins can make great watchdogs and are willing to adapt to different living and family scenarios.
-These dogs will definitely want some exercise, though, and with their independent streak, you’ll want to make sure you have time for training.
+Great for: Min Pins make great watchdogs and are willing to adapt to different living and family scenarios.
+These dogs will definitely want some exercise, though.
+And with their independent streak, you’ll want to make sure you have time for training.

 14. Papillon